argoproj-labs/argocd-image-updater/docs/install/start.md

 ### Configure API access token secret

-When installed from the manifests into a Kubernetes cluster, the ArgoCD Image Updater reads the token required for accessing ArgoCD API from an environment variable named `ARGOCD_TOKEN`, which is set from a a field named `argocd.token` in a secret named `argocd-image-updater-secret`.
+When installed from the manifests into a Kubernetes cluster, the Argo CD Image Updater reads the token required for accessing Argo CD API from an environment variable named `ARGOCD_TOKEN`, which is set from a a field named `argocd.token` in a secret named `argocd-image-updater-secret`.